 The important thing if you suffer from pregnancy sickness is to keep hydrated.
 If even this is impossible it may require hospitalisation.
 So what can you do to help?
 Pregnancy sickness can be worse in the morning because you have not eaten overnight, and women are often advised to eat a little and often, particularly to have a snack last thing at night and to have something to eat by your bed as soon as you wake up in the morning.

-Download our free pregnancy sickness audio here.
+Sign up for our free resources and access your pregnancy sickness audio here.

 The other advice that is given is to eat ginger because this can calm the digestive system, and zinc can also be helpful.
 A good source of zinc in your diet can be cashew nuts, eggs and pumpkin seeds.
 If you need something more P-5-P (Pyrodoxyl-5-Phosphate – a form of Vitamin B6) can be very effective and you can get this from a good nutritional company such as Metabolics.